Burdwan blasts: 5 get 6 years in jail

 Those sentenced are Faijul Haque, Bohran S K, Habibur Rehman, Enamul Molla and Habibul Haque.

-On October 2 2014, a powerful bomb (IED) blast took place at the first floor of a rented house in the busy Khagragarh locality of Burdwan District of West Bengal.
-IED had accidentally gone off at the time of its fabrication by the members of banned terrorist organization viz; Jamat-ul-Mujaheedin of Bangladesh (JMB).
+On October 2, 2014, a powerful bomb (IED) blast took place at the first floor of a rented house in the busy Khagragarh locality of Burdwan District of West Bengal.
+IED had accidentally gone off at the time of its fabrication by the members of banned terrorist organization viz; Jamat-ul-Mujahideen of Bangladesh (JMB).

 4 Bangladeshi national awarded 10 years imprisonment in Burdwan blast case

-The rented house was occupied by the members of JMB, ostensibly for Burka Stitching though in reality it was being used for nefarious activity of bomb making.
+The rented house was occupied by the members of JMB, ostensibly for Burqa Stitching though in reality it was being used for the nefarious activity of bomb-making.
 02 accused persons had succumbed to their injuries caused due to bomb blast and 01 accused survived with grievous injuries.
-The case was initially registered by West Bengal Police and subsequently the NIA took over the probe.
+The case was initially registered by West Bengal Police and subsequently, the NIA took over the probe.

-Investigation by NIA revealed a conspiracy by JMB (Jamat-ul-Mujahideen Bangladesh) to radicalise, recruit and provide training in arms and explosives to its members in India as well as to commit terrorist acts and wage war against the democratically established Governments of India and Bangladesh.
+The investigation by NIA revealed a conspiracy by JMB (Jamat-ul-Mujahideen Bangladesh) to radicalise, recruit and provide training in arms and explosives to its members in India as well as to commit terrorist acts and wage war against the democratically established Governments of India and Bangladesh.
 A large number of IEDs, explosives, hand grenades, training videos were recovered during the investigation of the case.

 19 convicted in Burdwan blast case

-A total 33 accused were charge sheeted for commission of various offences in this case.
+A total of 33 accused were charge-sheeted for the commission of various offences in this case.
 Out of 33 accused, 31 were arrested.